 Alexander de Leeuw

 Alexander de Leeuw joined Brinkhof as a lawyer in 2015.
 He specializes in national and international patent litigation with a special focus on pharmaceutical inventions, medical devices and consumer goods.
-He also regularly deals with the protection of know-how/trade secrets and evidentiary seizures.
+He also regularly deals with and teaches about the protection of know-how/trade secrets and evidentiary seizures.

 Since joining Brinkhof, Alexander has gained significant experience litigating in complex patent cases before the Courts in The Hague and the European Patent Office.
 Some examples of cases that Alexander handled concern CRISPR-Cas9, pemetrexed, lithography machines, optical (laser) systems for surgical use, lateral flow immunoassays and medical catheters.